HouseRulesDLP/OSE/character_classes/Bard.md

 **Soothing Song:** When played during a [[Short Rest]], everyone within earshot rolls an extra HD for healing.

 **Subtle Song:** While singing an otherwise ordinary song, the bard may whisper a message to one or more audience members.
-The bard may pick up to one person per level to receive the message.
+The bard may pick up to one person per level to receive the same message.

 **Triumphant Tune:** All enemies within 30ft who can hear the bard must make a Spell save.
 On  a failed save, the victims subtract the bard's CHA modifier from their attack rolls.
 All affected creatures may repeat their save at the end of each round.

 ## Apprentices
 A bard may establish a hall as soon as they have the means and permission of any local performer's guild to do so.
 After establishing a hideout and reaching the level of respect and renown afforded to someone of 10th level or higher the PC may begin training apprentices.
-Each month the PC should make a Competent Charisma check.
-If successful, 1d6 common minstrels and 1d3 1st level bards will show up to learn from the PC.
-Those followers of 1st level or higher count among the PC's retainers.
+Your GM will inform you of when and how many new apprentices arrive.
+These apprentices count against your retainers limit.

-## Bard Level Progression
+###### Bard Level Progression
 <table>
     <thead>
     <tr>